jrnold/r4ds-exercise-solutions/docs/relational-data.md

 ```

+### Exercise 3 {.exercise}

-3. Find the 48 hours (over the course of the whole year) that have the worst delays.
+> Find the 48 hours (over the course of the whole year) that have the worst delays.
 Cross-reference it with the weather data.
 Can you see any patterns?

 ```r